 Five Reasons Criminal Background Checks Are Useless

 Have you ever wondered why some websites provide free background checks but there are still people who prefer to pay to have access to them?
 Why are there still private investigation firms who provide this service for a fee?
 Because free criminal background checks are actually not as helpful as you would think.
-They might even be considered useless, especially if you need a complete report about someone’s past, like criminal records, civil records, employment history, references etc. And yes, a background check is not the same with a criminal history check.
+They might even be considered useless, especially if you need a complete report about someone’s past, like criminal records, civil records, employment history, references, etc. And yes, a background check is not the same with a criminal history check.
 It provides more information with higher accuracy.
 Here are five reasons criminal background checks are useless:

 1. Free for a reason

 And usually, it’s not the reason that you might think.
-Most websites that promise free background checks are not doing this out of the goodness of their heart.
+Most websites that promise free background checks are not doing this out of the goodness of their hearts.
 They’re not providing free background checks because they actually want to help people.
 You should always ask yourself why a website is offering access to free background checks.
 It’s possible they want to collect personal information or even trying to boost their traffic with this “made-up” service that won’t lead anywhere.
 Or maybe they will just send you a link straight to a virus.

 2. Limited information